JeeWeetje/iot-workshop/TheThingsNetwork.md

 This is an example integration between The Things Network and Azure IoT Hub.
 This integration will be offered as a bridge, which features creating devices in the Azure IoT Hub device registry as well as sending events from uplink messages.

-*Note: in this workshop we will create uniquely named Azure resources.
+*Note: in this workshop, we will create uniquely named Azure resources.
 The suggested names could be reserved already.*

 ### Prerequisites